Skip to content

 20. Explore Krujë Castle

-Krujë Castle, also known as the Castle of Krujë, is a historical fortress located in the town of Krujë in central Albania.
-The castle was originally built in the 4th century AD during the reign of Emperor Justinian I and was later expanded and fortified by the Albanian national hero Skanderbeg in the 15th century.
+Krujë Castle, also known as the Castle of Krujë, is a historic fortress located in the town of Krujë in central Albania.
+The castle was originally built in the 4th century AD during the reign of Emperor Justinian I. Later, the Albanian national hero Skanderbeg expanded and fortified it in the 15th century.

 The castle served as the main stronghold of Skanderbeg’s resistance against the Ottoman Empire and played a crucial role in defending Albania’s independence.
-Today, it is one of Albania’s most visited landmarks and a symbol of the country’s rich history and culture.
+Today, it is one of Albania’s most visited landmarks and a symbol of its rich history and culture.

 Visitors to Krujë Castle can explore the castle’s many towers, walls, and courtyards, which offer stunning views of the surrounding landscape.
 One of the most popular attractions within the castle is the Skanderbeg Museum, which displays exhibits and artifacts related to Skanderbeg’s life and the history of the Albanian resistance against the Ottoman Empire.

-In addition to its historical and cultural significance, Krujë Castle is also a popular destination for outdoor enthusiasts, as the surrounding area offers numerous hiking trails and scenic viewpoints.
-Visitors can take a stroll through the nearby bazaar, which is filled with shops selling traditional Albanian crafts and souvenirs, or sample local cuisine at one of the many restaurants and cafes located within the castle’s walls.
+In addition to its historical and cultural significance, Krujë Castle is a popular destination for outdoor enthusiasts, as the surrounding area offers numerous hiking trails and scenic viewpoints.
+Visitors can stroll through the nearby bazaar, filled with shops selling traditional Albanian crafts and souvenirs, or sample local cuisine at one of the many restaurants and cafes within the castle’s walls.

 Where to stay in Kruje: ROOMS EMILIANO Castle of Kruja